 If you're giving your dog a different CBD product, such as a CBD bite or chew, you can typically expect to see results within 30-45 minutes.

 Please keep in mind, however, that every dog is different.
 For dogs who need support for more serious situations, it can take time to see the results of CBD.
-You can read some of our CBD to learn more about the different time frames some pet parents have experienced, ranging from just a few days to sometimes a month or two for more serious issues.
+You can read some of our CBD customer success stories to learn more about the different time frames some pet parents have experienced, ranging from just a few days to sometimes a month or two for more serious issues.

 Keep in mind as well that if you're not seeing any results with CBD oil for dogs, it's perfectly safe to increase your dog's dosage, so long as you stay within the recommended dosage guidelines of 1-5mg of CBD per 10lbs of body weight.